JerrySiRi/JerrySiRi.github.io/_pages/about.md

 During my undergrad, I was lucky enough to dive into AI research as an research intern @Yale University, Department of Biomedical Informatics & Data Science with Prof. [Hua Xu](https://medicine.yale.edu/profile/hua-xu/), and @Shanghai AI Lab , Veri-code Team, with Prof. [Jie Fu](https://bigaidream.github.io).

 I’m passionate about **Open-endness AI**, especially through *Self-Evolving Agents*.
 I believe it's an essential property of any ASI system.
-I also keep a close eye on non-autoregressive approaches like *Diffusion LLMs* and *Neuro-Symbolic Learning and Reasoning*, which I see as promising alternatives to today’s autoregressive LLMs～
+I also keep a close eye on non-autoregressive approaches like *Diffusion LLMs* and *Neuro-Symbolic Learning and Reasoning*.

 If you share interests in these directions — I would be genuinely excited to connect, discuss ideas, and explore potential collaborations. (๑¯∀¯๑)